 A derivative claim is a claim made by a shareholder on behalf of the company and for the benefit of the company.
-Consequently, to the extent that the company recovers funds, the company will benefit whereas the shareholder could be liable for the costs and expenses of the proceedings unless an arrangement with the company is entered into.
+Consequently, to the extent that funds are recovered, the company as a whole will benefit (unless the Royal Court orders otherwise).

-The permission of the Royal Court is required to bring a derivative claim.
-The above legal thresholds must be met and, importantly, there must be no other remedy available.
-Derivative claims are less common as a result of these legal hurdles.
+Strict legal thresholds must be met and, importantly, there must be no other remedy available.
+Derivative claims are less common as a result.

 An aggrieved shareholder can apply to wind up the company on a 'just and equitable' basis under the Companies Law which will result in the end of the life of the company.